-If your company designs anything from the nuts and bolts that hold our world together all the way up to trains, planes and automobiles, you either already use a wide-format plotter or need to.
+If you're in the business of creating high-resolution images on banners, posters, architectural drawings, trade show graphics, circuit schematics, or even vehicle wraps, chances are, you've used a wide-format plotter.
+These devices help us visualize and create the nuts and bolts that hold our world together.
 Essentially, wide plotters are printers that rely on vector graphics to create output that emphasizes solid, accurate and easy-to-read lines over rich, photorealistic prints.

 While a conventional printer's output might have a jog in a critical line here or there, this doesn't happen with a plotter.
 Every line is straight, unbroken and pops from the page.